100 Funny Trivia Questions and Answers Printable Quizzes

 Minestrone is a thick soup of Italian origin made with vegetables, often with the addition of pasta or rice, sometimes both.
 Common ingredients include beans, onions, celery, carrots, stock, croutons, and tomatoes.

-28. The Pacemaker was invented by mistakes by John Hopps, an electrical engineer, how?
+28. The Pacemaker was invented by mistake by John Hopps, an electrical engineer, how?

-What he was trying to make: Hopps was conducting research on hypothermia and was trying to use radio frequency heating to restore body temperature.
+What he was trying to make: Hopps was researching hypothermia and was trying to use radio frequency heating to restore body temperature.

-29. Silly Putty was invented by mistakes by James Wright, an engineer at General Electric, how?
+29. Silly Putty was invented by mistake by James Wright, an engineer at General Electric, how?

 What he was trying to make: During World War II, The United States Government needed rubber airplane tires, boots for soldiers, etc. Wright was trying to make a rubber substitute out of silicon since it was a widely available material.